 Rocket Pesto Pasta is a delicious vegetarian pasta recipe that is simple to make!
 Make homemade Rocket and Cashew Pesto and stir it through for dinner tonight.
 This easy pesto pasta is perfect any night of the week!

 Vegetarian Pasta Dinner recipes make cooking a breeze!
-Find comfort in the Tomato Mac and Cheese, feed the family with Easy Spinach and Ricotta Cannelloni or Slow Cook your way to heaven with the Spinach and Ricotta Lasagne.
+Find comfort in the Tomato Mac and Cheese or Lemon Ricotta Pasta, feed the family with Easy Spinach and Ricotta Cannelloni or Slow Cook your way to heaven with the Spinach and Ricotta Lasagne.

 Pesto pasta is a simple, no fuss dinner recipe!